MercyKorir/crypto-dashboard/README.md

 ### Firebase Setup

 1. Create a new Firebase project in the [Firebase Console](https://console.firebase.google.com/).
-2. Enable the Authentication and Firestore Database services for your project.
+2. Enable the Authentication for your project.
 3. In the Authentication section, enable the "Email/Password" sign-in method.
 4. Create a new Web App in your project and copy the Firebase configuration details.